-Fast-forward to November 2018, and Samantha’s officially been a Rabble instructor for over two years now.
-You can find her running one session a week – indoors at Haggerston School in the winter, and in Shoreditch Park in the summer months.
+Samantha’s officially been a Rabble instructor for over 8 years now.
 “I loved what Rabble was at the very heart of it so much, that I decided to see the ‘other side’ and train up to instruct others.
 I wasn’t sure how I’d find it, but it turns out bossing my friends into doing burpees is a pretty natural skill of mine… go figure!”

 We asked Samantha to tell us a little bit more about what she thinks makes a great Rabble session, and how to plan one!
 Here’s what she had to say: